StJuan1210/react-django-blog-app/README.md

 # react-django-blog-app
-A React fronetnd and django backend based blog app
+A React frontend and django backend based blog app